Devon Food, Drink and Local Information - Blog

 Another product that Devon (and the West Country) is famous for is cider.
 We offer a range of cider hampers, some containing just cider and others that also include Devonshire food such as our Cider & Chilli gift with South Devon Chilli Farm jam and sauce.

 Clearly Devon has some beautiful scenery with its spectacular coastline, rolling countryside and the rugged moorland of Dartmoor and Exmoor.
-A painting or framed picture capturing the splendour of Devon is a lovely way to brighten up someone’s home and help them be inspired by its beauty without having to leave the house. www.westcountrygalleries.co.uk offers artwork in a variety of themes like abstract, seascapes, landscapes, big art, textiles and photography prints signed by talented artists from the South West and the rest of the UK.
+A painting or framed picture capturing the splendour of Devon is a lovely way to brighten up someone’s home and help them be inspired by its beauty without having to leave the house. www.westcountrygalleries.co.uk offers artwork in a variety of themes including seascape painting and picture from the West Country, Devon, Cornwall, Bristol, Somerset & Dorset by talented South West artists.
 Gary Holpin is a keen local photographer and has spent years exploring the most beautiful parts of Devon, particularly along the South West Coast Path.
 His website www.garyholpin.co.uk has lots of lovely bright, high quality Devonshire photographs for sale.

 3. Gift Vouchers for a Cream or Afternoon Tea in Devon